pranavpatilsce/Telemetry/README.md

     3. Install requirements: `pip install -r ./requirements.txt`
     4. To deactivate virtual by: `deactivate`

-3. Done!
+3. **DONE!**

 # To run:

-## On Linux or OSX

-Run the following in the project root: `./telemetry.py`

-## On Windows

-1. Activate virtual environment: `source modules/bin/activate`
+1. Activate virtual environment: `source modules/bin/active`
-2. Run the following in the project root: `python Telemetry.py`
+2. Run: `python Telemetry.py`
+3. **Done!** At this point, on Mac and Linux, your default browswer should have opened a new URL with telemetry in it.
+On windows enter `http://localhost:5001/` into your browser of choice.
 # Change Log

+## Update 05.11.2018

+* Fixed the fact that the instructions on README.md did not reference activating the virtual environment.

 ## Update 09.27.2017